EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    * SIGNATURE_2 - bstr containing the COSE_Sign1 signature

    * UAD_2 = bstr containing opaque unprotected application data

+   * Note that only 'ciphertext' of the COSE_Encrypt0 structure are used in message_2, see next bullet.

 *  Format message_2 as specified in {{asym-msg2-form}}, where CIPHERTEXT_2 is the COSE_Encrypt0 ciphertext.